-- (1) The Minister, by notice in the Gazette - (a) may make any regulations expressly authorised or contemplated elsewhere in this Act; - (b) on the recommendation of the Council, may make regulations relating to the functions of the Council, including- - (i) forms;
+- 54. (1) The Minister may, by notice in the Gazette, make regulations- - (a) on any matter which may be prescribed under this Act;

+(b) on the recommendation of the Council, relating to the functions of the Council, including-

+- (i) forms:

-- (ii) time periods; - (iii) information required; - (iv) filing fees; - (v) access to confidential information; and - (vi) manner and form of participation in Council procedures; and - (c) may make regulations regarding any matter that may be considered necessary or expedient to prescribe in order to achieve the objects of this Act. - (2) Before making any regulations in terms of subsection (2), the Minister must publish the proposed regulations in the Gazette for public comment, for a period of at least 30 business days.
+- (ii) time periods;

+- (iii) information required;

+- (iv) filing fees;

+- (v) access to confidential information; and

+(vi) manner and form of participation in Council procedures; and

+- (c) regarding any matter that may be considered necessary or expedient to prescribe in order to achieve the objects of this Act. - (2) Before making any regulations in terms of subsection (1), the Minister must publish the proposed regulations in the Gazette for public comment, for a period of at 10 least 30 business days.